anza-xyz/mollusk/README.md

 the `resulting_accounts` field since accounts are managed by the context's account store.

+Note that `HashMap<Pubkey, Account>` implements `AccountStore` directly, so you can use it as a simple in-memory account store without needing to implement your own.

 ## Benchmarking Compute Units
 The Mollusk Compute Unit Bencher can be used to benchmark the compute unit usage of Solana programs.
 It provides a simple API for developers to write